Mpox Information for Healthcare Providers

-If you are not a healthcare provider, you can refer to mpox (mt.gov) for additional information.
+If you are not a healthcare provider, you can refer to mpox (mt.gov) for general information for community members.

 |

-Healthcare providers should report all suspect monkeypox cases to your local health department.
-This will allow public health to quickly begin case investigations and to distribute vaccine to close contacts in the event an individual meets the clinical and/or epidemiologic criteria for a high suspect monkeypox case.
+Healthcare providers should report all suspect mpox cases to your local health department.
+This will allow public health to quickly begin case investigations and to distribute vaccine to close contacts in the event an individual meets the clinical and/or epidemiologic criteria for a high suspect mpox case.

-CDC’s website contains additional information about monkeypox for healthcare providers, include:
+CDC’s website contains additional information about mpox for healthcare providers, include:

-Information on infection prevention and control in healthcare settings is provided on the CDC website
+Information on mpox infection prevention and control in healthcare settings is provided on the CDC website.

 Patient Placement

-- Patients with suspected or confirmed monkeypox infection should be placed in a single-person room.
+- Patients with suspected or confirmed mpox infection should be placed in a single-person room.
 The door should be kept closed (if safe to do so).

 - The patient should have dedicated equipment and bathroom.